stripe/veneur/README.md

 # At Local Node

 When running as a local instance, you will be primarily concerned with the following metrics:
 * `veneur.flush*.error_total` as a count of errors when flush metrics to Datadog.
 This should rarely happen.
-Occasionaly errors are fine, but sustained is bad.
+Occasional errors are fine, but sustained is bad.
 * `veneur.flush.total_duration_ns` and `veneur.flush.total_duration_ns.count`.
 These metrics track the per-host time spent performing a flush to Datadog.
 The time should be minimal!

 ## Forwarding